1964 NCAA University Division football season: Major bowls

 Top-ranked Alabama, led by quarterback Joe Namath, fell to No. 5 Texas 21–17 in the Orange Bowl, the first night postseason bowl game.
 In the final minutes, down by four and facing 4th-and-goal at the Texas one-yard line, Namath's quarterback sneak was denied by the Longhorn defense.
 In the Cotton Bowl, quarterback Fred Marshall drove No. 2 Arkansas to a touchdown with 4:41 left to beat No. 6 Nebraska 10–7.
 Notable members of the 1964 Arkansas team include Jerry Jones, who would later become a billionaire as owner of the Dallas Cowboys of the NFL, and Jimmy Johnson, whom Jones would hire as coach of the Cowboys.
 No. 5 Michigan routed No. 8 Oregon State 34–7 in the Rose Bowl, while in the Sugar Bowl, No. 7 LSU beat unranked Syracuse 10–7 on a late field goal.

-A five-member committee of the Football Writers Association of America awarded Arkansas the "Grantland Rice Trophy" as the No. 1 team in a poll taken after the bowl games.
+A five-member committee of the Football Writers Association of America awarded Arkansas the Grantland Rice Award as the No. 1 team in a poll taken after the bowl games.
 The Helms Athletic Foundation, which also took polls after the bowl games, named Arkansas as the national champions.
 Notre Dame was named as the National Football Foundation's national champion.
 In 1965, the AP's final poll came after the bowl games, but the policy did not become permanent until 1968.
 The Coaches' Poll adopted the same policy in 1974, after similar issues in 1970 and 1973.
 These selectors, including the AP Poll and the Coaches' Poll, were nationally syndicated in newspapers and magazines during the 1964 football season.